erkkah/letarette/README.md

 Letarette is easy to set up and integrate with your data.

 If you need scriptable stemming, suggestions, structured documents, et.c. then Letarette might not be for you.
-There are several well-known alternatives there, like Elasticsearch, Solr and friends.
+There are several well-known alternatives, like Elasticsearch, Solr and friends.

 ## Overview